Personal Loan Refinancing: Is It Right for You?

 From there, we assessed each lender across four categories: eligibility and access; cost to borrow; loan terms and options; repayment support and tools.

-According to our systematic rating and review process, the best personal loans come from Best Egg, BHG Financial, Discover, LightStream, SoFi and Upstart
+According to our systematic rating and review process, the best loans for personal loan refinancing come from Best Egg, BHG Financial, Discover, LightStream, SoFi and Upstart.

 Our categories